Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Find matches, assign to new pandas variable

 Next, use the match_strings function and pass the 'name' column as the values, and the 'id' column as the master_id.

+**N.B.** In production with a real data set, depending on its size, the following command can/may take a number of minutes — ***no update/progress indicator is shown***.
+This obviously also depends on the performance of the computer used.
+Memory and hard disk performance are a factor as well as the CPU.
+String Grouper is using pandas which, in turn, is using NumPy, so matching is not done by computationally intensive looping, but by [array mathematics](https://realpython.com/numpy-array-programming/) — but it still may take some time on large data sets.

 ```python
 matches = match_strings(accounts['name'], master_id = accounts['id'])